-The promise of making a living while seeing the country attracts many to the Trucking industry, but as a career, it can also be uniquely hazardous.
+making a living while seeing the country is the best part of driving a truck; but as a career, it can also be uniquely hazardous

 Drivers are at risk of injury from loading/unloading cargo, accidents on the road and even blood clots, to name a few examples.
 When these injuries occur, worker’s compensation insurance can help truckers with the costs that come up while they get on the highway to recovery.